shilman/automention/README.md

   secrets = ["GITHUB_TOKEN"]
 }

-workflow "Automention PR" {
+workflow "Automention PRs" {
   on = "pull_request"
   resolves = "Automention"
 }

-# See full list of events below...
+workflow "Automention Issues" {
+  on = "issues"
+  resolves = "Automention"
+}
 ```

-For a full configuration, see this [example workflow](docs/example.workflow)
+This triggers `Automention` every time an issue or PR is modified in any way.

-By default, Automention will run but won't take any actions.
+By default, `Automention` will run but won't take any actions.
 I recommend adding it unconfigured first, then configuring it after you've seen it run.
-After you've pushed this change to your workflwo, trigger `Automention` by taking any of the actions you've set up in the workflow (e.g. create a new PR).
+After you've pushed this change to your workflow, trigger `Automention` by taking any of the actions you've set up in the workflow (e.g. create a new PR).
 You should be able to see the action run in your repo's `Actions` tab.

 ## Configuration